-- (iii) Confirmation of results is also posted to students and made available via the Internet and a voice retrieval system.
-The Institution cannot be held responsible for such results not being received.
-The onus therefore is on the student to check the relevant notice board or at the Faculty Office in order to ascertain the results.
-Non-receipt of posted results will not be accepted as a valid reason for missing deadlines for applications for remarks, scanning, supplementary examinations, etc. - (iv) Under no circumstances will results be given verbally by the Institution. - (m) Withholding of examination results and graduation certificates The examination results of a student may be withheld for any of the undermentioned reasons occurring at the time of publication of examination results and/or the certificate of a diplomate/graduate may be withheld for any of the undermentioned reasons occurring at the time a person meets the academic requirements in order to graduate:
+- (iii) Finalise results once confirmed are made available on the student portal on the release date.
+The onus is on the student to check their results and liaise with the Academic Department or Faculty Office to ascertain the results.
+Non-receipt or viewing of released results will not be accepted as a valid reason for missing deadlines for applications for remarks, scanning, supplementary examinations, etc. - iv) Under no circumstances will results be given verbally by the Institution.

-(i) failure to pay any outstanding monies owed to the Institution; (Amended wef 2012/01)
+(m) Withholding of examination results and graduation certificates The examination results of a student may be withheld for any of the undermentioned reasons occurring at the time of publication of examination results and/or the certificate, academic transcript of a diplomate/graduate may be withheld for any of the undermentioned reasons occurring at the time a person meets the academic requirements in order to graduate:

-- (ii) failure to return any property on loan from the Institution of R100 or more in value, unless prior arrangement has been made with the department concerned; - (iii) failure to submit valid documentary proof of admission requirements; - (iv) failure to return or to pay the replacement value of material due to the Institution library; or - (v) pending the outcome of a disciplinary enquiry concerning a breach of examination rules and/or procedure; or - (vi) pending any enquiry into a student's year/semester mark, examination result and/or final result.
+- (i) failure to pay any outstanding monies owed to the Institution; (Amended wef 2012/01) - failure to return any property on loan from the Institution of R100 or more in value, unless prior arrangement has been made with the department concerned; - (iii) failure to submit valid documentary proof of admission requirements; - failure to return or to pay the replacement value of material due to the Institution library; or - (v) pending the outcome of a disciplinary enquiry concerning a breach of examination rules and/or procedure; or - (vi) pending any enquiry into a student's year/semester mark, examination result and/or final result.